Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Discussion

 where $\omega$ and $V$ denote the angular frequency of the signal light and the volume for the quantization of photons, respectively.
 We estimate the lengths of the three sides of $V$ at $c\tau = 1.11$ m, $d = 5.0\times 10^{-6}$ m, and $d = 5.0\times 10^{-6}$ m, respectively.
 From these calculations, we obtain the number of photons as $N = 7.28\times 10^{3}$.

-The experiment in Ref.~\cite{Eto2008} manipulated a considerably larger number of photons than the proposed method; therefore, the process described in Ref.~\cite{Eto2008} and our proposals are completely different from each other.
+The experiment in reference~\cite{Eto2008} manipulated a considerably larger number of photons than the proposed method; therefore, the process described in reference~\cite{Eto2008} and our proposals are completely different from each other.
 In our method, we draw attention to the fact that only a few photons are placed in the photonic crystal.
-Thus, for letting coherent light whose average number of photons is less than the one to be squeezed, our proposal is superior to the experiment of Ref.~\cite{Eto2008}.
+Thus, for letting coherent light whose average number of photons is less than the one to be squeezed, our proposal is superior to the experiment of reference~\cite{Eto2008}.

-The length of the PPLN waveguide used in Ref.~\cite{Eto2008} was approximately a few centimeters, and the authors reported that it is caused loss of signal by $4$ dB ($39.8$ percent).
+The length of the PPLN waveguide used in reference~\cite{Eto2008} was approximately a few centimeters, and the authors reported that it is caused loss of signal by $4$ dB ($39.8$ percent).
 This fact is a serious disadvantage for utilizing the PPLN waveguide.
 This loss of signal causes classical dissipation, and therefore, the squeezed light passing through the PPLN waveguide tends to lack the properties of quantum mechanics.
 We expect that the weak squeezed light whose number of photons is less than one is easily destroyed by such dissipation.

 Our method uses a photonic crystal made of LiNbO${}_{3}$, whose length is approximately dozens of micrometers; therefore, photons travel a short distance and can avoid classical dissipation drastically.
 Hence, we can obtain weak squeezed light without losing the properties of quantum mechanics using our method efficiently.